rcompat/rcompat/CONTRIBUTING.md

 coordinate development.
 The rcompat channels are under the category `rcompat`.

 Make sure you have Node, Deno and Bun installed in case you need to test individual implementations.
-In addition, install PNPM as rcompat uses a monorepo for development with the `workspace` protocol which isn't supported by NPM.
+In addition, install pnpm as rcompat uses a monorepo for development with the `workspace` protocol which isn't supported by npm.

-## Build
+## Development cycle

 To build the project, run `pnpm run build` in the root directory.
-You can also build individual packages in their respective directories.

-## Test

-To test the project, run `pnpm run test` in the root directory.
-You can also test individual packages in their respective directories.

-## Lint

-To test the project, run `pnpm run lint` in the root directory.
-You can also test individual packages in their respective directories.
+To test, run `pnpm run test` and to lint, run `pnpm run lint`.

+You can also run the same command for individual packages in their respective directories.

 ## Coding style